 Exercise is good in most cases - but like all possible things, it is also possible to do this wrong.
 There are some exercises in particular that are linked to aggravation of shoulder pain and damage to the rotator cuff muscles.
 The rotator cuff muscles are the shoulder's most important support apparatus - this consists of the supraspinatus, infraspinatus, teres minor and subscapularis.
 With incorrect training or repetitive work above shoulder height, these muscles can be damaged or even torn off.
 Here are 4 exercises you should avoid if you have a sore shoulder.
 Of course, there are several exercises that can be bad exercises, but here we have selected four pieces.
 We point out that it is the wrong execution we primarily focus on in this article - and that this is a selection of exercises that many make mistakes without sufficiently well-trained stability muscles.
-You will find good alternatives for exercises if you have shoulder problems here.
+You will find good alternatives for exercises if you have shoulder problems here (in Danish).

 Very popular exercise that is used far too much among everyday exercisers.
 Again, we return to an uncontrolled and large movement (assuming you do not have extreme muscle control) where the shoulder joint tips forward during the execution of the exercise - which adds a very high load on the front of the shoulder and individual shoulder muscles.
 Pain in the front of the shoulder?
 Abstain from this and find out the workout.
 Our recommendation to wait with the DIPS exercise mainly applies to Ola and Kari Nordmann, as this is an extremely difficult exercise to perform correctly - but we also agree that it can have a good training effect if done correctly.
 The only problem is that most people make it wrong - and thus develop shoulder pain over time.
 Some important things to keep in mind if you are going to do the exercise is not to go over 90 degrees, as well as make sure that your head position does not tip too far forward.